gabrielsoltz/aws-arn/README.md

 # aws-arn
 A complete list of all AWS ARNs

 Isn't anyoning trying to guess the ARN for a specific AWS resource?
 This is a complete list of all AWS ARNs.
-It is generated from the AWS documentation.
 The list is sorted alphabetically by service and resource.
 This is the only complete list of AWS ARNs available anywhere.

 - Total number of services:  151
 - Total number of resources:  463